 Principles of Consolidation.
-The unaudited interim consolidated financial statements include the accounts of all majority-owned subsidiaries, after eliminating significant intercompany transactions and balances.
+The unaudited interim consolidated financial statements include the accounts of all majority-owned subsidiaries of Panhandle Eastern Pipe Line, after eliminating significant intercompany transactions and balances.
 Investments in businesses not controlled by Panhandle Eastern Pipe Line, but over which it may have significant influence, are accounted for using the equity method.
-Investments that are variable interest entities are consolidated if Panhandle is allocated a majority of the entity's gains and/or losses, including fees paid by the entity.
+Investments that are variable interest entities are consolidated if Panhandle Eastern Pipe Line is allocated a majority of the entity's gains and/or losses, including fees paid by the entity.
 All significant intercompany accounts and transactions are eliminated in consolidation.

 Asset Impairment.
-Panhandle applies the provisions of Statement of Financial Accounting Standards (SFAS) No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets," to account for impairments on long-lived assets.
+Panhandle applies the provisions of Statement of Financial Accounting Standards (SFAS) No. 144, Accounting for the Impairment or Disposal of Long-Lived Assets, to account for impairments on long-lived assets.
 Impairment losses are recognized for long-lived assets used in operations when indicators of impairment are present and the undiscounted cash flows are not sufficient to recover the assets' carrying value.
 The amount of impairment is measured by comparing the fair value of the asset to its carrying amount.
+Certain Panhandle assets were evaluated at the end of the third quarter due to indicators of potential impairment being evident, however the analysis indicated, based on probability weighted estimated cash flows, that an impairment did not exist.

 Revenues.
 Panhandle's revenues from transportation and storage of natural gas and LNG terminalling are based on capacity reservation charges and commodity usage charges.
 Reservation revenues are based on contracted rates and capacity reserved by the customers and are recognized monthly.
 Revenues from commodity usage charges are also recognized monthly, based on the volumes received from or delivered to the customer, depending on the tariff of that particular Panhandle entity, with any differences in received and delivered volumes resulting in an imbalance.
-Volume imbalances are generally settled in-kind with no impact on revenues, with the exception of Trunkline, which cashes out imbalances pursuant to its tariff, and records gains and losses on such cashout sales as a component of revenue, to the extent not owed back to customers.
+Volume imbalances are generally settled in-kind with no impact on revenues, with the exception of Trunkline, which settles imbalances via cash pursuant to its tariff, and records gains and losses on such cashout sales as a component of revenue, to the extent not owed back to customers.